-- 1. Pupils will be offered additional SEND support when it is clear that they have a learning difficulty or disability which calls for special educational provision to be made for them. - 2.
-Identification of Needs Descriptors in Education Settings (INDES) will be used to identify and support need. - Under-achieving pupils and pupils with English as an Additional Language (EAL) who do not have SEND will not be placed on the list of pupils being offered additional SEND support (but will be on the academy's provision map). - 4.
+- 1. Pupils will be offered additional SEND support when it is clear that they have a learning difficulty or disability which calls for special educational provision to be made for them. - Under-achieving pupils and pupils with English as an Additional Language (EAL) who do not have SEND will not be placed on the list of pupils being offered additional SEND support (but will be on the academy's provision map). - 3.
 It may be decided that a pupil on the SEND list will require additional High level Needs funding, for which an application needs to be made to the Local Authority, to ensure their underlying special educational need is being addressed.
 This may particularly be the case where outside agencies have been involved in assessing the pupil or contributing to their provision.
-Where the academy can evidence that more than £6,000 above the Average

-Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEND descriptors published as part of the Local Offer.
+Where the academy can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEND descriptors published as part of the Local Offer.
 The Local Authority's local offer can be found on its website.

-- 5. Where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan. - 6.
-Where a pupil is in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Classroom Plan is required. - 7.
-Our approach to Student Passports (Support Plan) is as follows: - Our Student Passports are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
-They are seen as a working document which can be constantly refined and amended and are available on class charts. - Our Student Passports will only record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children.
-Targets will address the underlying reasons why a pupil is having difficulty with learning they will not simply be 'more literacy' or 'more maths'. - Our Student Passports will be accessible to all those involved in their implementation - pupils should have an understanding and ownership of the targets and involved within their review. - Our Student Passports will be based on informed assessment and will include the input of outside agencies. - Our Student Passports have been devised so that they are manageable and easily monitored and, therefore, will be monitored and evaluated regularly. - Our Student Passports will be time-limited and reviewed regularly. - Some students may also require an additional Support Plan with targets to support progress.
-Targets will be arrived at through: - discussion between teacher and SENDCo - discussion, wherever possible, with parents/carers and pupil - discussion with another professional, where appropriate
+- 4. Where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan. - 5.
+Where a pupil is in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Classroom Plan is required. - 6.
+Our approach to pupil passports is as follows: - Our pupil passports are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
+They are seen as a working document which can be constantly refined and amended and are available on ARBOR. - Our pupil passports will only record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children.
+Targets will address the underlying reasons why a pupil is having difficulty with learning - they will not simply be 'more literacy' or 'more maths'. - Our pupil passports will be accessible to all those involved in their implementation - pupils should have an understanding and ownership of the targets and involved within their review. - Our pupil passports will be based on informed assessment and will include the input of outside agencies. - Our pupil passports have been devised so that they are manageable and easily monitored and, therefore, will be monitored and evaluated regularly. - Our pupil passports will be time-limited and reviewed regularly. - Our pupil passports will have a maximum of four-five short/medium term SMART targets set for or by the pupil - Our pupil passports will specify how often the target(s) will be covered. - Our pupil passports will state what the learner is going to learn not what the teacher is going to teach and will be clear about what the pupil should be able to do at the end of the given period.

-Use of assessments to inform planning
+- Targets for pupil passports will be arrived at through: - discussion between teacher and SENDCo - discussion, wherever possible, with parents/carers and pupil - discussion with another professional, where appropriate - Use of assessments to inform planning